Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 47:59

-Yeah.
-And then another positive for me was just connection with other people.
-Yep, both folks here in my hometown, or in or in and around my hometown.
-But then also ended up writing with people around the world and enjoyed friendships because of that.
-So that’s a, that’s a definite plus,
+– both folks here in my hometown, or in or in and around my hometown – but then also ended up riding with people around the world and enjoyed friendships because of that.
+So that’s a, that’s a definite plus.

 Trevor Connor 48:16

-to flip it around, I would say the benefits of on the road.
-And this means these are things that swift racing doesn’t have is what we talked about before that sense of commitment.
-If you pay for that race, and you drive to that race, you’re gonna feel a much bigger obligation to make something of that race to race it hard.
+To flip it around, I would say the benefits of “on the road” – and this means these are things that Zwift racing doesn’t have – is what we talked about before, that sense of commitment.
+If you pay for that race, and you drive to that race, you’re gonna feel a much bigger obligation to make something of that race, to race it hard.

 Ben Delaney 48:36